 (SP): That’s one of our favorite things to think about!
 I think building materials and bioplastics are two of the largest potentials for industrial hemp.
 I’ve already talked about the opportunity for bioplastics.
 Looking at hemp as a feedstock for building materials, hemp can be used to make fiberboard, insulation, and even “hempcrete.”
 Hempcrete is a building material made from hydraulic lime, water, and hemp.
 It’s similar to concrete, except it’s better.
 Among other things, hempcrete is fire-resistant, insulating, and mold-resistant, it regulates indoor air temperature and humidity, it cleans the indoor air, it’s breathable, and it continues to sequester carbon throughout its useful life.

-Hemp also has the potential to revolutionize the textiles industry.
+Hemp also has the potential to revolutionize the textile industry.
 It grows twice as fast as cotton and requires half of the water and none of the pesticides.
 For reference, cotton accounts for 25% of our global pesticide use.
 Hemp also produces 3x fiber per acre than cotton.
 There’s just no comparison.
 Hemp clothing is going to be huge.

 Hemp paper is also a no-brainer.
 One acre of hemp produces as much pulp as four acres of trees.
 It also takes years for trees to grow to maturity, whereas hemp grows to maturity in just a few months.
 Furthermore, we could end deforestation in the United States if we dedicated 1% of our farmland (about 20 million acres) to growing hemp for paper production.